Updated: November 23, 2022

-In that case, cut the plants off at the base and prepare your potting mix adding some balanced nutrients 10-10-10 (NPK) ratio for the next transplant.
+In that case, cut the plants off at the base and prepare your potting mix, adding some balanced nutrients 10-10-10 (NPK) ratio for the next transplant.

 Which tomato varieties would be the best for my apartment?

 Your locally grown tomato varieties would be the best for your apartment.
-In addition, you can try Micro Tom, Red Robin, Pixie, Patio, Toy Boy, Tiny Tim, Small Fry or Totem varieties.
+In addition, you can try Micro-Tom, Red Robin, Pixie, Patio, Toy Boy, Tiny Tim, Small Fry, or Totem varieties.

-Difference between store brought tomatoes and homegrown tomatoes:
+Difference between store-bought tomatoes and homegrown tomatoes:

 Taste, flavor, texture, and color are the key differences between store brought and homegrown tomatoes:

 They have ripened artificially by using a natural plant hormone called ethylene.
-Moreover, they contain slightly less amount of beta carotene.
+Moreover, they contain slightly less amount of beta-carotene.